Gibran Kahlil Gibran was born on January 6, 1883 in Bisharri, Lebanon. He died on April 10, 1931 at the age of 48 in New York.

-In the Arab world Kahlil Gibran is best known as a free thinker and writer, one of the few men of his time who wrote with a love of looking beyond borders and differences.
+In the Arab world Gibran Kahlil Gibran is best known as a free thinker and writer, one of the few men of his time who wrote with a love of looking beyond borders and differences.
 He wrote as much in English as in Arabic, mostly short stories and prosaic poems.
 In contrast to conventional Arabic literature, Gibran's work is very accessible, even to religious people and those who feel at home in atheism.
 His reputation as a central figure in modern Arabic literature has never been questioned.

 The Gibran Museum formerly the Monastery of Mar Sarkis is a biographical museum in Bsharri Lebanon 120 kilometers from Beirut.

-It is dedicated to the Lebanese writer, philosopher and artist Kahlil Gibran.
+It is dedicated to the Lebanese writer, philosopher and artist Gibran Kahlil Gibran.
 The museum was an old cave where many hermits sought refuge since the 7th century.

 1914 The Family Artist 1923 The Divine World